Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---installation-and-setup.md

   * `alias` - alias for the repository.
 The alias is used in creating the [fileURI](/developers/api/v2/files/upload-file/#fileuri) that is registered with Smartling for uploaded files.
 A unique alias value is recommended but not required.
 The complete uri will be "alias/branch/file”.
   * `type` - Repository type.
 Possible values are GIT and SVN
   * `userPassword` (optional) - defines user/password authentication type for a Github repository.
 Other authentication options are available.

     * `user` - user name
     * `password` - user password

+    All possible authentication options are included in [the example file](/public/example-files/repo-connector-complete-example.conf).

   * `smartlingProject` - defines your Smartling project credentials.
 You can find these in the Smartling Dashboard on the account-level API page.
   **Note:** This section was changed in version 1.5.0 and is not backwards compatible with previous versions.